SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align: left">Bootstrap PSK ID / bootstrap psk_id</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">The ID used by the device for bootstrap connections in PSK mode.
-The bootstrap PSK ID has be to be <b>unique</b> across all tenants.</td>
+The bootstrap PSK ID has be to be <b>unique</b> across all tenants.
+Registering a device using an bootstrap PSK ID already used will result in an error.</td>
 <td style="text-align: left">Mandatory for PSK</td>
 </tr>
 <tr>